Before asking for an AccessNI check

 Employing people with conflict-related convictions

-There is guidance, issued by The Executive Office, for employers on recruiting people with convictions which occurred during Northern Ireland’s troubles.
-The voluntary guidance describes best practice when considering job applications from ex-prisoners who were convicted before April 1998.
+There is guidance for employers on recruiting people with convictions which occurred during Northern Ireland’s troubles.

 If criminal convictions are revealed on a disclosure certificate, the information is valid on the date the certificate is issued.
 An employer should check the date the certificate was issued to decide about getting a new one.
-In certain employment sectors an AccessNI check may be required periodically, such as renewing a taxi driver’s licence or a licence to work in the security industry.
+In certain employment sectors, a new AccessNI check might be needed at different times.
+For example, to renew a taxi driver’s licence or to get a licence to work in the security industry.

-Employers should not normally take or keep photocopies of an applicant’s certificate.
-If there is a business specific or appropriate reason for doing so, for example if there is a dispute or complaint, the employer must explain the reason and get the applicant’s permission.
+Employers shouldn't take or keep photocopies of an applicant’s certificate.
+If there is a reason for keeping a copy, for example there is a dispute or complaint, the employer must explain the reason and get the applicant’s permission.

 Employers should not keep a certificate for longer than six months.
 If the employer needs to keep the copy longer than six months, they must tell AccessNI.